dunerztd/marketplace_app/README.md

 **AWS S3:** Provides cloud data storage.
 Used in conjunction with Active Storage to upload images for teacher profiles.

 **Faker:** Generates fake data for populating databases and aids in application development.

+**Ultrahook:** A webhook API which can be used in development on a local host.
+Used in conjunction with Stripe to receive real-time information back to the app.